 The whole area where the petroglyphs are found is protected under Hawaii Revised Statutes and the Federal Archaeological Resources Protection Act.

-Sweetheart Rock Overlook via the Puupehe Trail
+10. Sweetheart Rock Overlook via the Puupehe Trail

-Down by Hulopoe Beach is the Puupehe Trail that offers a scenic hike along the coastline, at the end of which you will catch a glimpse of iconic Sweetheart Rock, one of Lanai’s most picturesque natural landmarks.
+Down by Hulopoe Beach is the Puupehe Trail which offers a scenic hike along the coastline, at the end of which you will catch a glimpse of iconic Sweetheart Rock, one of Lanai’s most picturesque natural landmarks.

 This 20-minute hike allows you to take in the full majestic beauty of the ocean the entire way, offering the perfect spot for an early morning walk to admire the breathtaking sunrise, which makes it one of the most scenic hikes on Lanai.